JuanPabloCaLo/InitialRepository/README.md

-  git branch -> Returns the branches that exist and marks green the active one. git branch name -> Creates a branch called name. git checkout name -> Switches to branch called name. git pull -> downloads changes in the remote repository to update local one
+  git branch -> Returns the branches that exist and marks green the active one. git branch name -> Creates a branch called name. git checkout name -> Switches to branch called name. git pull -> downloads changes in the remote repository to update local one. git merge branch -> merges "branch" with the branch you are currently working. git pull . branch -> merges "branch" with the branch you are currently working on.